Regulations governing the EMI license in Lithuania

 Regulatory Oversight

-Both types of EMI licenses are regulated by the Bank of Lithuania, which ensures that institutions comply with relevant EU directives, such as the Second Electronic Money Directive (EMD2) and the Payment Services Directive (PSD2).
+Both the full and small EMI licenses in Lithuania are regulated by the Bank of Lithuania, which ensures that institutions comply with relevant EU directives, such as the EMD2 and PSD2.
 This regulatory framework aims to ensure the security and stability of the financial system while fostering innovation and competition in the fintech sector.

 By choosing the appropriate type of Lithuania EMI license, companies can align their regulatory obligations with their business models and strategic goals, enabling them to effectively serve their target markets.

-Services Allowed Under an EMI Licence in Lithuania:
+Services allowed under an EMI License in Lithuania:

-The service scope is approved by the Bank of Lithuania through the programme of operations and should reflect the actual product, customer flow and payment setup.
+The service scope is approved by the Bank of Lithuania through the program of operations and should reflect the actual product, customer flow, and payment setup.

 • Issuance of electronic money and maintenance of e-wallet or stored-value balances